 There are two types of residential apartment buildings in Thailand - condominiums registered and licensed with the Land Department offering outright ownership over the individual units, and apartment buildings NOT licensed as a condominium and therefore not offering individual ownership over the units.
 On the outside these buildings could look the same but legally they cannot be compared.
 Condominiums registered and licensed with the Land Department must comply with the legal structure as laid down in the Condominium Act which is built around individual unit ownership, joint ownership of the common areas and joint management of the building by all the unit owners.
 Unregistered apartment structures are not regulated by specific condominium laws and the developer of an apartment building can sell possession (not ownership) of the units in the building under his own terms and conditions.
 There are various contract structures under which these units are sold which vary from time-sharing schemes, mere apartment leases to leases combined with shares in a holding company.
 Beware, these apartment projects do not offer individual freehold ownership of the units and the purchasers do not find protection in the law as with registered condominiums.
 The contract structures and intention of the developer should be triple checked (e.g. the content of the lease structure, management system of the building, and ongoing financial costs through maintenance and management contracts).

 4.1 - Thai law does not have separate leasehold laws, meaning lease as a real property right separate from normal hire of property laws.
 A property lease in Thailand is in the first place a tenancy contract governed by the section hire of property (sections 537 to 571) of the Civil and Commercial Code.
 One of the drawbacks of hire of property laws in Thailand is that a lease agreement is a personal contract right of the lessee and therefore automatically terminated upon his death.
-Thai law does not give the lessee's heirs an automatic right to inherit the leased property, and for the same reason the lessee is not allowed to sublease the property without permission of the owner.
+Thai law does not give the lessee's heirs an automatic right to inherit the leased property, and for the same reason the lessee is not allowed to sublease the property or assign ('sell' the remaining term of the lease) without permission of the owner.
 A lease agreement is not terminated upon death of the owner (section 569) but death of the owner does terminate all options in the lease agreement which are personal to the owner (e.g. renewal option).
 Death of the lessee could lead to a permanent ending of the lease and death of the owner or transfer of ownership could lead to the lessee ending up with a contract that is only partly enforceable by legal action against the new owner (as a third party to the contract).

 4.2 - A lease in Thailand can be registered for a period not exceeding 30 years, When the fixed registered term runs out the lease automatically comes to an end.
 Some real estate leasehold sale contracts aimed at foreigners suggest longer terms and more rights than are possible and enforceable under Thai hire of property laws.
 These contracts between the seller and the leasehold buyer can be complex and must at least separate ownership of the house from the land and often include additional 30-year lease terms and the option in the contract (or addendum to the contract) to transfer the land to a freehold title.
 Legally this remains a contract structure between 2 or more parties only (not registered on the land (property) title and as a contract only binding between the parties).
 These contract structures are not protected by Thai law and could be considered void and illegal because foreigners are prohibited from owning land and leases cannot exceed 30 years.